-- There's an SCP called The Worst Place/Thing In The World which is located inside a porta-potty.
+- There once was an SCP called The Worst Place/Thing In The World which is located inside a porta-potty.
 It's driven all who have seen it, even over a video feed, insane.
 So do most SCPs really, but this one does a really good job of it.
 Although it was removed from the official SCP site, one may still find it elsewhere.

 - In Season 12 of Redvs Blue, Grif finds one stuffed with a dead body.

 - In an episode of Counter Monkey, Spoony describes how he used to clean/"muck out" the facilities in the game store he once worked at.
 It was not pretty.
 As he described it, when faced with a public restroom, gamers seemed to "lose all sense of public decency".